Novros/reactiveworld-pages/_posts/2018-03-18-Observable-transformation.md

 excerpt: Transformation functions change emitted items of Observable into another type, which is emitted.
 ---

-Transformation functions change emitted items of Observable into another type, which is emitted.
+Transformation functions change emitted items of Observable into another type, which is then emitted.
 In other words, transformation creates Observable wrapper around Observable.
-The wrapper is subscribed to that observable to catch all emitted items, and then the wrapper transform items into specified object and emit them to wrapper subscribers.
+The wrapper is subscribed to that Observable to catch all emitted items, and then the wrapper transform items into specified object and emit them to wrapper subscribers.

 ## Grouping functions
-Functions in this section are grouping emitted items and then they will emit them as one item.
+Functions in this section are grouping emitted items and then they are emitted as one item.

 ### Buffer
 Buffer function will gather *n* items, group them and then emit group instead of emitting each item.
-When an error occurs during function, it will immediately stop function and emit error.
+When an error occurs during grouping, it will immediately stops grouping and emit an error.
 Emitted group is usually an array or a collection of items.

 #### Example
 ``` java